TESA’s Quick Tips: Video Interview Preparation

 However, if you plan well and avoid common blunders, you will look like a genius compared to those who fumble.

 - Plan to perform the video interview in a well-lit, quiet place with no distractions.
 No pets or kids.
 Your car is not the best idea.
+If the car is your only option, ask ahead of time if that is okay.
+This takes the judgment off of you.

 - Test your camera, microphone, and lighting.
 Check the setting on the computer to ensure it is using the proper microphone and speaker.
+If using an app, such as Zoom, check the app’s video and audio settings; if you use a browser, check that browser’s settings, you get the idea.
+Zoom has become popular; here is an article we found informative about Zoom interviews.

 - It is okay to use headphones.
 It’s a matter of preference.
 However, choose earbuds/headphones that blend in, nothing big or distracting.